lyyang01/PRM-FSRE/README.md

 ## Code
 We provide our PRM-FSRE and the baseline Proto-FSRE in the code.
-You can the main results of our experiment by running the following code.
+You can get the main results of our experiment by running the following code.
 ```
 sh run_my.sh
 ```